Autosomal recessive GTP cyclohydrolase I deficiency: Cause

+Diagnosis

 Treatment

 According to a consensus guideline published in 2020, patients may be put on a phenylalanine-restricted diet to help bring down their elevated phenylalanine levels.
 To the same effect, and to normalise their production of neurotransmitters, they may be prescribed sapropterin, an artificially produced analogue of tetrahydrobiopterin.
 Another first-line drug in this disease is L-DOPA.
 Prescription of 5-hydroxytryptophan is also possible.

 Prolonged therapy with large doses of L-DOPA may lead to the development of cerebral folate deficiency, therefore patients with decreased concentrations of 5-MTHF in their cerebrospinal fluid may be prescribed folinic acid, which efficiently penetrates the blood-cerebrospinal fluid barrier and helps restore the folate status.